lws803/soul/README.md

 Soul is an **authentication** and a **user relationships** service built into one.
 It is meant to abstract some of the most important parts of a social media platform (i.e. user connections, relationships and authentication) into a separate service so that this can be shared across different social media platforms as long as they are using soul to authenticate and build user connections.
-This service attempts to decentralize some parts of a social media, mainly, the management and hosting of a social media platform so that newer social media platforms would not have to start from scratch and build their user base.
+This service attempts to decentralize some parts of a social media platform.
+Newer platforms can be built without having to build a new user base while Soul users would not have to start from scratch in an entirely new social media platform.

 ## Installation